salesagility/Pimap/README.md

 #### Security

 We take security seriously here at SalesAgility so if you have discovered a security risk report it by emailing security@suitecrm.com.
-This will be delivered to the product team who handle security issues.
+This will be delivered to the product team that handle security issues.
 Please don't disclose security bugs publicly until they have been handled by the security team.

 Your email will be acknowledged within 24 hours during the business week (Mon - Fri), and you’ll receive a more